tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

 });
 ```

 Instead try to split your code into named function definitions per task, this way you can test and debug easier every part of the execution in isolation.
-In addition, following this approach you can avoid unnecessary closures in order to pass and share data across all the tasks in case a task down the chain needs some results from a task completed before.
+In addition, following this approach you can avoid unnecessary closures in order to pass and share data across all the tasks in case a task needs some results from a task completed before.

+## Implementations ##

+Below you can find various trivial or real-world implementations of this pattern:

+* [text-counter](text-counter.js): a trivial example of counting chars, words and spaces in a phrase